jakobzhao/geog458/weeks/week07/readme.md

 ```

-As we introduced above, a geonarrative is made up by several scenes.
+As we introduced above, a GeoNarrative is made up by several scenes.
 In the html document, each scene is held by an `article` element, and all the scenes are under a `section` element.
 Also, a storyboard is defined and held by a `div` element.
 This storyboard element anchors to the browser view window and functions as the container for the map object as well as other main graphic objects.

 Ahead of all the scenes, another `section` can be defined to hold a cover page or landing page, and to the end, a footer can be held by one more `section` can be used to hold the footer.
 Therefore, a basic geo-narrative html placeholder is: